 The "gross estate" of the decedent consists of an accounting of everything you own or have certain interests in at the date of death.
 The fair market value of these items is used, not necessarily what you paid for them or what their values were when you acquired them.
 The total of all of these items is your "gross estate."
 The includible property may consist of cash and securities, real estate, insurance, trusts, annuities, business interests and other assets.
 Keep in mind that the gross estate will likely include non-probate as well as probate property.

 I own a 1/2 interest in a farm (or building or business) with my brother (sister, friend, other).
 What is included?

 Depending on how your 1/2 interest is held and treated under state law, and how it was acquired, you would probably only include 1/2 of its value in your gross estate.
 However, many other factors influence this answer, so you would need to visit with a tax or legal professional to make that determination.

 What is excluded from the Estate?

-What deductions are available to reduce the Estate Tax?
+What deductions are available to reduce the Federal Estate Tax?

 - Marital Deduction: One of the primary deductions for married decedents is the Marital Deduction.
 All property that is included in the gross estate and passes to the surviving spouse is eligible for the marital deduction.
 The property must pass "outright."
 In some cases, certain life estates also qualify for the marital deduction.